Faculty and Staff

 Room 308, Health Sciences Complex

-Maeve studies Professional Writing and Communications at the University of Toronto, has a strong interest in online media and was the Social Media Lead for the highly successful Marshall McLuhan Centenary Celebrations.
+Maeve is a graduate of the Professional Writing & Communications, and Communications, Culture & Information Technology programs at the University of Toronto.
+She has a strong interest in online media and was the Social Media Lead for the highly successful Marshall McLuhan Centenary Celebrations.

 Maeve tweets as @MScBMC.